cfrg/draft-irtf-cfrg-hpke/draft-irtf-cfrg-hpke.md

-For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length octet strings for public keys.
+For the CFRG curves Curve25519 and Curve448, the Marshal function is the identity function, since these curves already use fixed-length byte strings for public keys.

 ## Key Derivation Functions (KDFs) {#kdf-ids}